Online Courses

 Graphics Maven

-Maven is a relatively new course company and marketplace with a vision to provide high-quality cohort courses from established, vetted teachers.
+Maven launched in 2020 with a vision to provide high-quality cohort courses from established, vetted teachers.
 There's a library of upcoming courses for learners to sign up, and each course is sold individually--allowing them to offer a competitive payout to the teachers.
+Courses list instructors with credentials and a star rating, helping students to choose what they need.

 Maven is selective in choosing instructors.
 But if you get picked, you can draw upon a library of course templates, some training, and a community of course instructors.
-The platform itself is also quite good for a marketplace platform, with marketing features, landing pages, and community-building tools.
+The platform itself has great discovery as a marketplace, with marketing features, landing pages, and community-building tools.
+It’s strongest in workplace and career skills.
+Maven’s instructors set their own prices, which can be lucrative.

-The downsides of Maven are typical for a course marketpace.
+The downsides of Maven are typical for a course marketplace.
 You don't own the relationship with your students, Maven does.
 And you don't build your brand, you build Maven's.

 Type: Marketplace